Pun – Definition, Examples, Types & Meaning

 • If there’s any chance your word play could be misunderstood, provide clarification.

-• Ensure the play on words is relevant to your topic and adds value, rather than being included just for humor.
+• Ensure the play on words is relevant to your topic and adds value, rather than being included just for humour.

 While word plays can spice up a bachelor’s thesis, it’s crucial to use them sparingly.
 The primary focus should always be on coherence, clarity, and conveying your arguments and research effectively.
 If you decide to use one, ensure it enhances your work rather than detracts from it.